silkylogs/cambridge-pseudocode-interpreter/pseudocode_doc.md

-# Cambridge pseudocode language specification, version 0.0.1
+# Cambridge pseudocode language specification, v0.0.1

 ## Indentation
 ---
 Lines are indented by three spaces to indicate that they are contained within a statement in a previous line.
-Continuation lines are indented by two spaces.
+Continuation lines are always indented by two spaces.

-An example demonstrating correct indentation:
+An example demonstrating correct indentation (to be updated for a) clarity
+b) correctness):
 ```
 FUNCTION trapeziumArea(paralellSide1:REAL, parallelSide2:REAL,
   height:REAL) RETURNS REAL